A Crime Wave Rages and Recedes

 Sheer brutality.
 There’s plenty of irony in her tale as well.
 Luest worked as a producer for German TV.

 She was assigned to cover the Sunshine State crime woes and even produced a segment about tourist safety for German television.
-Coincidentally, the two women, who lived in the U.S. on the East Coast, had made arrangements for a vacation to the Florida Keys before the crime wave hit.
+Coincidentally, Luest and her mother, who both lived in the U.S. on the East Coast, had made arrangements for a vacation to the Florida Keys before the crime wave hit.
 They decided to go ahead with the trip anyway.

 Unfortunately, forewarned wasn’t entirely forearmed.
 The women got lost near Miami International Airport and pulled onto a side street to turn around.
 Two assailants suddenly materialized and blocked their rental car.